Maldives and Seychelles

 Mahé

-The largest island and the primary embarkation point.
+The largest island and primary embarkation point.
 Eden Island Marina accommodates superyachts up to 120 metres.
-Victoria's covered market is the correct first morning stop: local fish, tropical fruit, spices, and the particular atmosphere of a capital city that knows exactly what it is.
-The Morne Seychellois National Park covers the island's mountainous interior — a walk through the rainforest rewards with endemic bird life and views over granite peaks to the ocean.
+Victoria's covered market is the correct first morning stop: local fish, tropical fruit, spices.
+The Morne Seychellois National Park covers the island's mountainous interior with endemic bird life.
 Over 65 beaches; Beau Vallon and Anse Intendance are the most celebrated.

 UNESCO World Heritage